steveycee/nightwatchjs-teams-reporter/README.md

 By default a card will only be sent to teams if there is an error, this behaviour can be overridden with options described below.

-## Installation:
+## Installation and Setup:

 `npm i nightwatchjs_teams_reporter --save`

+Next you need to setup the URL for your webhook.
+You can look up how to get the [incoming webhook for teams here](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet).

-You will also either need to set the URL of your Teams webhook as an environment variable in your tool of choice, a .env file locally, in your terminal or using the options below (recommended for testing only).
+You will also either need to set the URL that you got above so that NightwatchJS Teams Reporter can use it.
+In CI you can set it as an environment variable in your tool of choice.
+Locally you can use a .env file or set the environment variable locally in your terminal.
+You can also set it as an option when calling the NightwatchJS Teams Reporter using the options defined further down the readme (recommended for testing only).

+I like using a .env file.

+### .env

+Add something that looks like this, note you need to replace everything after the equals sign (=) with your inbound teams webhook URL.

-Environment variable: `INBOUND_TEAMS_WEBHOOK=<Replace <this> with your Teams WebhookURL e.g. https://place.webhook.office.com/webhook/abigoldhash>`
+`INBOUND_TEAMS_WEBHOOK=<Replace <this> with your Teams WebhookURL e.g. https://place.webhook.office.com/webhook/abigoldhash>`

 ## Usage

-Include in npm scripts as below:
+Here are some examples of usage below as they would appear in your projects `package.json` file under `scripts`:

 ```
 	"scripts": {